SaroyaMan/Most-Viewed-VOD-lib/README.md

 	"description": "The Dark Knight of Gotham City begins his war on crime with his first major enemy being the clownishly homicidal Joker."
   }]
   ```
-* #### Error handling:
+  ### Error handling:
-	In case you send wrong params (for example id that contains characters), you will get a json error which describes your error.
+	In case you send wrong params (i.e id that contains characters), you will get a json error which describes your error.
 	```json
 	{
 	 "error": "Video(s) is not found",